Committing to reconstructive foot surgery or reconstructive ankle surgery is a big decision. Most people try to avoid it as long as possible

-You have a strong feeling you may need surgery, but its never a good time to take off from work.
+Maybe you have a strong feeling you may need flat foot surgery, or reconstructive ankle surgery, but its never a good time to take off from work.
 Your insurance plan has a big deductible, or you have to pay out of pocket.

-When conservative care hasn't produced significant improvement, you feel intolerable pain, your condition is too advanced to respond to non-invasive treatment, reconstructive surgery can get you past your disability and back to a normal lifestyle.
+When conservative care hasn't produced significant improvement, you feel intolerable pain or your condition is too advanced to respond to non-invasive treatment, reconstructive surgery can get you past your disability and back to a normal lifestyle.

 1. Would you rate your severity of pain a 5 or above on a 10 point scale?